-For instance, if your Cyanuric acid level is 30ppm which is the lowest for an outdoor non-saltwater pool, the ideal SLAM level or FCL is 12ppm and the lowest FC level can go before adding more chlorine is 6ppm: This means that you will add enough chlorine to raise your FCL to 12ppm and maintain it there by adding more chlorine if it reduces to 6ppm.
+For instance, if your Cyanuric acid level is 30ppm which is the lowest for an outdoor non-salt water pool, the ideal SLAM level or FCL is 12ppm and the lowest FC level can go before adding more chlorine is 6ppm: This means that you will add enough chlorine to raise your FCL to 12ppm and maintain it at that level by adding more chlorine if it reduces to 6ppm.

 If your Cya level is 40ppm, your shock level will be 16ppm and the lowest level free chlorine can go before adding more chlorine is 7ppm.

-This means that if your Cya level is higher than 40ppm for a non-saltwater and 80ppm for a saltwater pool, it is advisable to lower your Cya by draining and refilling a portion of your pool or spa water before starting your SLAM.
+This means that if your Cya level is higher than 40ppm for non-salt water and 80ppm for a saltwater pool, it is advisable to lower your Cya by draining and refilling a portion of your pool or spa water before starting your SLAM.

 To understand the shock level to maintain in your pool depending on your Cyanuric acid level, refer to Chlorine/Cya Chart by trouble free pool.